 Mary would be raped – sometimes with foreign objects.

 Sometimes Grady would run into his wife and children in his wheelchair for fun.
 In fact, Cathy would later refer to her father as “Satan himself.”
-She recalled how he refused to let them go out in public without wearing large leather gloves so that people couldn’t get a free peak at their hands.
+She recalled how he refused to let them go out in public without wearing large leather gloves so that people couldn’t get a free peek at their hands.
 1

 It was 1978 and 15-year-old Donna decided that she wanted to escape the cruel household.
 She felt trapped.
 She believed the only way she could ever escape was if she were to be married.
 She soon started a romance with 18-year-old Jack Layne who lived nearby.
 The duo was soon engaged to be wed.
 Grady, however, had different plans.
 The day before his daughter and Jack were scheduled to be married, Grady shot Jack dead.
 He died in Teresa’s arms.
 “Told you I’d kill him,” Grady jibed at his distraught teenage daughter.

 Due to his special needs, it was determined that prison would be unaccommodating.
 After being found guilty, he was sentenced to 15 years’ probation and returned home.